DJV22/Hound_PVE/OUTLINE.md

    Enable
        no subsription ceph-quincy
        no subscription ceph-reef
+ 4. update all packages by selecting (PVE:Updates) on the right hand panel and refresh packages.
+This should prompt for all the latest updates.
+Then when TASK ok show in the pop up window.
+Close that window and press upgrade.
+When complete it will show "Your System is up-to-date".

 # IP Configuration for HoundLab (my Homelab)
   1. Domain / Router - 10.0.0.1